Liberty University

 Christian university in Lynchburg, Virginia, U.S.

-Liberty University (LU), known simply as Liberty, is a conservative, private evangelical Christian university in Lynchburg, Virginia, United States.
-It is affiliated with the Southern Baptist Convention of Virginia (Southern Baptist Convention).
+Liberty University (LU or simply Liberty) is a conservative, private evangelical Christian university in Lynchburg, Virginia, United States.
 Founded in 1971 by Jerry Falwell Sr. and Elmer L. Towns as Lynchburg Baptist College, Liberty is among the world's largest Christian universities and one of the largest private non-profit universities in the United States by total student enrollment.

 Liberty University consists of 17 colleges, including the Helms School of Government and the Rawlings School of Divinity.
 Most of its enrollment is in online courses; in 2020, the university enrolled about 15,000 in its residential program and 80,000 online.
-Its high number of students can be explained in particular by its tuition fees, which are among the lowest in the United States.
+Liberty's tuition fees are among the lowest in the United States.
 Liberty's athletic teams compete in Division I of the NCAA and are collectively known as the Liberty Flames.
 Their athletics program joined Conference USA as a full member in 2023.

 The university requires undergraduate students to take three evangelical biblical studies classes.
 Its honor code, called the "Liberty Way", prohibits premarital sex, cohabitation, any kind of romantic relationship between members of the same sex, and alcohol use.
 It places a strong emphasis on creationism.
 Liberty University is perceived as a "bastion of the Christian right", playing a prominent role in Republican politics under Falwell and his son and successor Jerry Falwell Jr.; Falwell Jr. left in 2020 amid allegations of sexual and professional impropriety and was later sued by the university.
 Dondi E. Costin is the current president of Liberty University.

-Liberty University has experienced rapid financial growth, particularly under Jerry Falwell Jr., with assets rising from $259 million in 2007 to over $2.5 billion by 2020, largely driven by online tuition and aggressive facility expansion financed through bonds, though it spends a relatively small portion of revenue on instruction and relies heavily on federal funding.
-Its marketing and recruitment practices have been criticized for aggressive sales tactics, targeting military members for federal aid, and downplaying the mandatory Christian curriculum, while sponsorships and high-profile political engagements, especially with Republican leaders and Donald Trump, have bolstered its public profile.
-The university has faced multiple controversies, including allegations of nepotism, sexual assault mismanagement, racial and LGBTQ discrimination, censorship, and regulatory violations, culminating in a $14 million Clery Act fine in 2024 for systemic underreporting of campus crimes.
+The university has faced multiple controversies, including allegations of mismanagement of sexual assault cases, racial and LGBTQ discrimination, censorship, and regulatory violations, the last of which culminated in a $14 million Clery Act fine in 2024 for systemic underreporting of campus crimes.